ora0600/confluent-operator2GKE/terraform/gcp/README.md

 5. Follow the  Information to work with the Confluent Setup [go to confluent](../../confluentREADME.md)

+The GKE cluster creation will take around minutes.

 # Destroy Infrastructure

 * Run 'terraform destroy' to stop and remove the created Kubernetes infrastructure